Building Damage Annotation on Post-Hurricane Satellite Imagery Based on Convolutional Neural Networks: Introduction

 \section{Introduction}

 When a hurricane makes landfall, situational awareness is one of the most critical needs that emergency managers face before they can respond to the event.
 To assess the situation and damage, the current practice largely relies on emergency response crews and volunteers to drive around the affected area, which is also known as windshield survey.
 Another way to assess hurricane damage level is flood detection through synthetic aperture radar (SAR) images (e.g., see the work at the Darthmouth Flood Observatory \cite{dfo}), or the damage proxy map to identify regional-level damages on the built environment (e.g., the Advanced Rapid Imaging and Analysis (ARIA) Project by Caltech and NASA \cite{aria}).
-SAR imagery is useful in terms of mapping different surface features, texture, or roughness pattern but is harder for laymen to interpret than optical sensor imagery.
-In this paper, we focus on using optical sensor imagery as a more intuitive way to analyze hurricane damage by distinguishing damaged buildings from the ones still intact.
+SAR imagery is useful in terms of mapping different surface features, texture, or roughness pattern but is harder for laymen to interpret than optical sensor imagery. {{The resolutions of virtually all SAR images of today are too coarse to permit the building-level (as opposed to regional-level) damage assessment.
+Also, satellites equipped with SAR sensors are far fewer than those with optical sensors, making timely and frequent data collection challenging.}} In this paper, we focus on using optical sensor imagery as a more intuitive {and accessible} way to analyze hurricane damage by distinguishing damaged buildings from the ones still intact.
 From here onwards, we will refer to optical sensor imagery as `imagery'.

 Recently, imagery taken from drones and satellites started to help improve situational awareness from a bird's eye view, but the process still relies on human visual inspection of captured imagery, which is generally time-consuming and unreliable during an evolving disaster.
 Computer vision techniques, therefore, can be particularly useful.
 Given the available imagery, our proposed method can automatically annotate \textit{`Flooded/Damaged Building' vs. `Undamaged Building'} on satellite imagery of an area affected by a hurricane.
 The annotation results can enable stakeholders (e.g., emergency managers) to better plan for and allocate necessary resources.
 With decent accuracy and quick runtime, this automated annotation process has potential to significantly reduce the time for building situational awareness and responding to hurricane-induced emergencies.